That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - Write down when you crave snacks

-- Optional: buy a glucose monitor (€30 at the chemist)
+- Optional: buy a glucose monitor (around €30 at the chemist)

 - Optimise your nutrition with WMS and MetaPWR